 But don’t forget to get to know Him too.

-As a daily reminder I made this lock screen and wanted to share it with you.
 I pray you feel the Lord’s love day and night sweet sister!
-I’d love to pray specifically for you, if you have a prayer request you can leave it in the comments or for a more private matter you can email me at firstname.lastname@example.org.
+I’d love to pray specifically for you, if you have a prayer request you can leave it in the comments or for a more private matter you can email me at email@example.com.

 Until next time,